- Programme name: Nauru Economic and Climate Resilience Citizenship Programme (ECRCP), established under Act No. 15 of 2024.

 | Children (under 16) | Included | Included | USD 1,000 (indicative) |

-For a single principal applicant under the introductory pricing, the total all-in cost is approximately USD 101,000 (USD 90,000 contribution + USD 5,000 application fee + government processing charges and professional fees).
-Under standard pricing from 1 July 2026, the equivalent total rises to approximately USD 126,000.
+For a single principal applicant under the Iruwa Initiative rate, the total all-in cost is approximately USD 101,000 (USD 90,000 contribution + USD 5,000 application fee + USD 6,000 due diligence fee).
+Under the standard rate from 1 January 2027, the equivalent total rises to approximately USD 126,000.

 For families with multiple dependants aged 16 or over, the cost scales at USD 4,000 per dependent (USD 2,000 contribution + USD 2,000 application fee).
 This is considerably lower than comparable per-dependant charges in Caribbean CBI programmes, making Nauru particularly cost-attractive for larger families.
-A family of four (principal applicant + spouse + two adult dependants) would pay approximately USD 109,000 all-in during the introductory period — or roughly USD 27,250 per passport.
+A family of four (principal applicant + spouse + two adult dependants) would pay approximately USD 109,000 all-in under the Iruwa Initiative — or roughly USD 27,250 per passport.

 Mirabello Consultancy can provide a detailed cost breakdown tailored to your specific family composition and timeline.
 Contact us at /contact-us-for-your-free-consultation for a no-obligation assessment.